draios/onprem-install-docs/5.1/5.1.10/advanced.md

 The above ensures the `~/.aws` directory is correctly mounted for the airgap installer container.

-### Exposing the sysdig endpoint
+### Exposing the Sysdig Endpoint

-Get the external ip/endpoint for the ingress service.
+Get the external IP/endpoint for the ingress service.
 ```bash
 kubectl -n <namespace>  get service haproxy-ingress-service
 ```
-In route53 create an A record with the dns name pointing to external ip/endpoint.
+In `route53` create an A record with the DNS name pointing to the external IP/endpoint.

-### Gotchas
+### Guidelines

-Make sure that subnets have internet gateway configured and has enough ips.
+Make sure that subnets have an internet gateway configured and have enough IP addresses.

-## Airgapped installations
+## Airgapped Installations

-### Method for automatically updating the feeds database in airgapped environments
+### Update the Feeds Database Automatically

-This is a procedure that can be used to automatically update the feeds database:
+Use this procedure to automatically update the feeds database:

-1. download the image file quay.io/sysdig/vuln-feed-database:latest from Sysdig registry to the jumpbox server and save it locally
+1. Download the image file quay.io/sysdig/vuln-feed-database:latest from the Sysdig registry to the jumpbox server and save it locally.
-2. move the file from the jumpbox server to the customer airgapped environment (optional)
+2. (optional) Move the file from the jumpbox server to the customer airgapped environment.
-3. load the image file and push it to the customer's airgapped image registry
+3. Load the image file and push it to the customer's airgapped image registry.
-4. restart the pod sysdigcloud-feeds-db
+4. Restart the pod `sysdigcloud-feeds-db`.
-5. restart the pod feeds-api
+5. Restart the `feeds-api` pod.

 Finally, steps 1 to 5 will be performed periodically once a day.